Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Ind-pro-finite groups

 identifying $\IndProAb_S$ as a full abelian subcategory of $\Sh(*_\proet)$ closed under extensions and $D^b(\IndProAb_S)$ as a full triangulated subcategory of $D(*_\proet)$. \item For $G\in\W_S$, $G_\top$ is locally compact Hausdorff and $(G_\top)_\cond=Y(G)$ in $\Sh(*_\proet)$. \item The functor $(-)_\top:\W_S\to\LCAb$ is a fully faithful exact functor of exact categories which identifies $\W_S$ as a full subcategory closed under extensions. \end{enumerate} \end{proposition}

-In contrast, the topological realization of a general $G\in\IndProAb_\fin$ may not be locally compact Hausdorff.
-For example, the topological realization of $(\prod_iF_i)/(\bigoplus_iF_i)$ for any infinite family of nontrivial finite groups $F_i$, is not Hausdorff.
+The topological realization of a general $G\in\IndProAb_\fin$ may not be locally compact Hausdorff.
+For example, the topological realization of $(\prod_iF_i)/(\bigoplus_iF_i)$ for any infinite family of nontrivial finite groups $F_i$, coincides with the quotient topology of $\prod_iF_i$ by the nonclosed subgroup $\bigoplus_iF_i$ hence is not Hausdorff.
 This example also shows $\W_S$ is not stable under quotients.
-The bounded derived category $D^b(\LCAb)$ of the nonabelian category $\LCAb$ is defined in \cite{HoffmannSpitzweck} ; for $G,H\in\LCAb$ and $q\in\geq 0$, the group $\Hom_{D^b(\LCAb)}(G,H[q])$ coincides with the group of Yoneda extensions $\Ext^q_{\LCAb}(G,H)$ (where one replaces the notion of exact sequences with that of strict exact sequences).